/ TIMETABLE / EXHIBITIONS

 of External Secretion

-Bananafish Zine in 1987.
-Using lo-fi, collage aesthetics, alter
+in 1987.
+Using lo-fi, collage aesthetics, alter egos, international

-manner of writing, it constituted a huge and ambitious attempt at
+constituted a huge and ambitious attempt to cover contemporary underground

-At the same time Glass found an audio / performance outlet of his
+It wasn't long before Glass found an audio / performance outlet

-own through Glands of External Secretion’s weird monuments
+of his own through Glands of External Secretion’s far-out

-rhythms, field recordings, electronics, manipulated noises and anything
+field recordings, electronics, manipulated noises and anything else

-will perform a set of free-improvisations for voice and double bass.
+mesmerising improvisations for the voice and double bass.

 Mitchener is an experimental vocalist and movement artist